DanielPopchenko/storybook-app/README.md

 - Input full width, sizes only for height -> DONE
 - How can I check if the styles apply when input is focused -> DONE
+- Strange outline on input -> it can be removed in web version, but check IOS and Android -> DONE
+- Look at how to do a pull request. -> DONE

 ---